 Drug possession sentences in Colorado vary based on a number of different factors.
-The most common drug crimes in Colorado involve cocaine, marijuana, ecstasy, methamphetamine, and prescription pills.
+The most common drug crimes in Colorado involve cocaine, heroin, marijuana, ecstasy, methamphetamine, and prescription pills.

 Possession of Marijuana in Colorado